Pulecz/savegames/CitiesSkylines/regal_hills_cannville/README.md

 It won't be long until I am finished with this town and move to another, already picked a spot and name.

+# 2018/06/04

+Had 250k of monies, few schools, one tunnel, new train station, new garbage burner and few stuff and its gone.
+The crossroads near forest industry area is mad, I tried one highway ramp, will see how that will/won't help.

+There is a demand for industry, need to make more offices or new industrial area well connected to the roads.
+Maybe also cargo train station, better check some examples how to do so.

 ---------------------------------------------------------------------------

 used mods: (exported by copy to clipboard from settings of the Mod List mod)